In 2018, Facebook disclosed a data scandal of epic proportions.

 Cambridge Analytica, a political consulting firm, got hold of the personal data of more than 87 million Facebook users.
 Since the news broke, Facebook has been rolling out a slew of privacy tools to give users more clarity on what data they collect and where it’s being shared.

-If you are among the 71 percent of small businesses that use social media, you might be wondering what the recent privacy crackdown means for your marketing strategy—so we pulled together some expert advice.
+If you are among the 71 percent of small businesses that use social media, you might be wondering what the privacy crackdown means for your marketing strategy—so we pulled together some expert advice.

-3 ways to rethink your Facebook strategy post-Cambridge Analytica.
+3 ways to rethink your Facebook strategy in 2018.

 1. Use Messenger marketing to connect with Facebook users amid increasing privacy concerns.